helabenkhalfallah/ds-toolkit/README.md

 ## Contribution

-### Building ds-toolkit
+### Building dsa-toolkit

-Building ds-toolkit requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Building dsa-toolkit requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 To run the build, run: